Illarion Vasilchikov

-Illarion Illarionovich Vasilchikov (1805 – 12 November 1862) was an Imperial Russian general.
+Illarion Illarionovich Vasilchikov (1805 – 12 November 1862) was an Imperial Russian general and the great grandson of emperor Alexander I of Russia.
 He was the son of Illarion Vasilyevich Vasilchikov and Vera Vasilchikova.
 He was the father of Sergei Vasilchikov.
 One of his daughters married Alexander Meyendorf.
 He was a recipient of the Order of Saint Alexander Nevsky, the Order of Saint Anna, the Order of Saint Vladimir and the Order of the White Eagle (Russian Empire).
 He is buried at Kiev Pechersk Lavra in Ukraine.